Grapple's Rift

 Bavrot tried to return to the evading maneuver, but after some minutes the planet's gravity caught it.

-After much effort, Bavrot stabilized the ship.
-Other propulsors were just partially working, and he still couldn't avoid Earth's pull.
 He went to his next to best option, other than evading, and tried to find a landing site that'd give him chances to save the ship.
 He accelerated it until it became geostationary, hovering over a distant spot with a lake.

 Fizo's House